CloudLabs-MOC/mslearn-azure-developer/instructions/azure-functions/Lab08-getting-started-page.md

 ## Overview

 Welcome to **Lab 08: Create an Azure Function with Visual Studio Code**.
-In this lab, you will create and monitor a C# Azure Function by first building and testing it locally in Visual Studio Code and then deploying it to Azure.
-You will create Azure resources directly **through the Azure Portal**, deploy your function code from Visual Studio Code, execute the function in the cloud, and validate the complete serverless workflow.
+In this lab, you will create and monitor a C# Azure Function by building and testing it locally in Visual Studio Code and then deploying it to Azure.
+You will create Azure resources directly through the Azure Portal, deploy your function code from Visual Studio Code, execute the function in the cloud, and validate the complete serverless workflow.

 This Getting Started guide provides essential environment setup, navigation instructions, and support information before beginning the hands-on exercises.